ut-biomet/r-geno-tools-engine/doc/README.md

 `genoUrl`     |     url of a phased VCF file path (ext `.vcf` or `.vcf.gz`) `crossTableFile`     |     path of the crossing table data file (`csv` file of 2 or 3 columns).
 It must contain the names of the variables as its first line.
 The column 1 and 2 will be interpreted as the parents ids.
 The optional third column will be interpreted as the offspring base name.
 `crossTableUrl`     |     URL of a crossing table file `SNPcoordFile`     |     path of the SNPs coordinates file (`csv` file).
-This `.csv` file should have 4 named columns: - `chr`: Chromosome holding the SNP - `physPos`: SNP physical position on the chromosome - `linkMapPos`: SNP linkage map position on the chromosome in Morgan - `SNPid`: SNP's IDs
+This `.csv` file should have 4 named columns: - `chr`: Chromosome holding the SNP (mandatory) - `physPos`: SNP physical position on the chromosome - `linkMapPos`: SNP linkage map position on the chromosome in Morgan (mandatory) - `SNPid`: SNP's IDs
 `SNPcoordUrl`     |     URL of a SNP coordinate file `nCross`     |     number of cross to simulate for each parent pair defined in the crossing table.
 `outFile`     |     path of the `.vcf.gz` file containing the simulated genotypes of the offspring.
 It must end by `.vcf.gz`.
 By default write in an temporary file.
+For SNPcoordFile/Url, column `physPos` is optional except in some particular case (see below).
+If this column is provided (or contain only missing values), it should exactly match the physical positions of the SNP specified in the VCF file.
+If `SNPid` columns is missing or have missing values, the SNPid will be automatically imputed using the convention `chr@physPos` therefore columns `chr` and `physPos` should not have any missing values in this case.

 ## Value